Back to Events

 Every day, public procurement professionals make critical purchasing decisions that directly impact their communities, including which suppliers to partner with to deliver critical goods and services.
 Vendor lock-in occurs when supplier scarcity and long-term dependence on an incumbent vendor drive purchasing decisions or contract renewals — rather than vendor performance, innovation, or best value—making it costly, disruptive, and technically challenging to switch to new suppliers.

-Join the Procurement Excellence Network for a peer roundtable exploring signals when contracts are drifting toward a potential vendor lock-in –and strategies to mitigate it.
-This session will feature an interactive case study on the City of Boston’s experience implementing a bold strategy to disrupt a long-standing vendor lock-in, inviting more vendor competition and innovation during a critical contract transition for city-wide parking services.
+The Procurement Excellence Network hosted a peer roundtable exploring signals when contracts are drifting toward a potential vendor lock-in –and strategies to mitigate it.
+This session featured an interactive case study on the City of Boston’s experience implementing a bold strategy to disrupt a long-standing vendor lock-in, inviting more vendor competition and innovation during a critical contract transition for city-wide parking services.

-- Post-event Forum: We invite you to stay for a bonus discussion after the event, where you can connect with peer governments, learn from each other’s experiences, and share additional insights on this topic!
+• Post-event Forum: Participants were invited to stay for a bonus discussion after the event, to connect with peer governments, learn from each other’s experiences, and share additional insights on this topic!